-In October 1974, I was studying for my doctoral oral exams in neuropsychology when I received news that my 12-year-old son, Ben, had been hit by a car while out riding the bicycle he made from spare parts.
-The accident caused a severe head injury, and Ben was rushed to the hospital.
-At the time, it was very difficult to save the lives of people who had such severe brain injuries.
-Despite the doctors’ best efforts, Ben passed away that evening.
+In October 1974, I was studying for my doctoral exams in neuropsychology when I received news that my 12-year-old son, Ben, had been hit by a car while riding his bicycle.
+He was rushed to the hospital with a severe head injury.
+At the time, it was very difficult to save the lives of people who had suffered traumatic brain injuries, and despite the doctors’ best efforts, Ben passed away that evening.

-At the time of his death, brain injury rehabilitation programs were in their infancy and research on brain injuries had just started.
-This made me committed to improving the success of brain injury rehabilitation and outcomes.
-Therefore, after I completed my doctoral training in neuropsychology, I began conducting research in the field.
+Brain injury rehabilitation programs were in their infancy when my son died, and research on brain injuries had just begun.
+I became committed to improving the success of brain injury rehabilitation and outcomes.
+After I earned my doctorate in neuropsychology, I began conducting research in the field.

-After learning about the newest ways to analyze the brain, I teamed up with Dr. Dan Morrison, a physician specializing in rehabilitation.
+After studying the latest innovations in brain function analysis, I partnered with Dr. Dan Morrison, a physician specializing in rehabilitation.
 We launched an inpatient brain injury rehabilitation program at Del Oro Hospital in Houston, where we were aided by research from Dr. Roger Sperry, the 1981 Nobel Prize winner in medicine for split brain research.
 Dr. Sperry provided great insight into how people think, reason, remember and make decisions.
 Our program adopted a team-centered approach with professionals from traditional medical disciplines including physical medicine and rehabilitation; nursing; social work; and physical, occupational, speech and language therapies.

 While we were realizing successful outcomes, there was a void in outpatient therapy.
-This led me to launch an outpatient program that mirrored the Del Oro inpatient model, but I soon noticed something was still lacking.
-Although patients continued to improve in the clinical setting, they seemed to struggle in other environments.
+In response, an outpatient program was launched that mirrored the Del Oro inpatient model.
+I soon noticed, however, that though patients continued to improve in the clinical setting, they seemed to struggle in other environments.

 Not Just a Job at Pate

-For more than 30 years, Pate Rehabilitation has been dedicated to continually improving brain injury rehabilitation to enable patients to thrive in the real world.
-With an emotional tie and a deep interest, it is Pate’s mission to ensure the best treatment and most successful outcomes possible for those with acquired brain injuries.
-Throughout our history, I have been committed to treat the people we serve with compassion, dignity, hope and respect.
-I know how important it is to live these values since it is what I would have wanted for Ben and my family.
+For more than 30 years, Pate Rehabilitation has been dedicated to improving brain injury rehabilitation and enabling patients to thrive in the real world.
+With an emotional tie and a deep interest, Pate’s mission is to ensure successful treatment and the best possible outcomes for those with acquired brain injuries.
+Throughout our history, we have been committed to treating the people we serve with compassion, dignity, hope and respect.
+I know how important it is to live by these values since it is what I would have wanted for Ben and the rest of my family.